dsaidou/PastaLife/README.md

 # PastaLife

-This project is a template of a restaurant website that i designed on Figma.
+This project is a template of a restaurant website that i designed on Figma and coded on ReactJs.

 Here is the link to visit it :